-How does one calculate the windscreen crack repair cost?
+How does one calculate the windscreen replacement crack repair cost?
 Should it be replaced instead?
 How long is it going to take before I can get back on the road?
 If I decide to go with a repair, will it be seamless and leave no visible indication of a problem?

 Time to bear down and answer these questions, one at a time.